rohan-sekhri/rohan-sekhri/README.md

 ## Hi there 👋

+I am a PhD student at Imperial College London working in the BioPattern Printing Lab (https://bpl-imperial.github.io).
+My project focusses on 3D printing synthetic tissues to interact with living cells.
+Part of my project involves constructing the printer and software, this page will primarily focus on the software and code I develop for the printer, as well as any additional code I develop as part of my PhD.

+I am a chemist by training, so any programming help is greatly appreciated!

+I can be reached via email at: r.sekhri23@imperial.ac.uk

 <!--
 **rohan-sekhri/rohan-sekhri** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.